LED Resistor Calculator

 Target Current

-Enter parameters and calculate to see results
+Adjust parameters to see results

 LED Resistor Sizing

-Basic Calculation
+Basic Calculation (Forward)

 The nominal resistance is calculated from Ohm's law: